You’ve scrimped and saved, and you’re finally ready to put a down payment on a house.

 - Roll closing costs into the loan.
 If your lender will roll closing costs into the loan, that will reduce the amount of cash you have to part with on closing day.
 This doesn’t reduce your costs per se — technically, it will increase your closing costs as you’ll be paying interest on them along with the rest of your loan.
 But if you’re squeezing your savings account dry to come up with a down payment, this can be a worthwhile option.

 - Ask for seller credits.
-If you’ve noted a few issues with the house that need fixing but aren’t dealbreakers, ask the seller for a credit in lieu of repairs.
+Knowing what to look for when buying a house will help you to identify any issues with the house that need fixing but aren’t dealbreakers, ask the seller for a credit in lieu of repairs.
 The seller has their hands full with moving out of the house and doesn’t want to be bothered with replacing the cracked toilet or rewiring the light switch that won’t work.
 Buyers can use this to convince sellers to help cover some of the closing costs instead of forking out for repairs during this busy time.

 Final Thoughts on Closing Costs for Buyers & Sellers in Texas